glassesboyy/DoListic-ToDoWebsite/README.md

-# To-Do App
+# DoListic - Simple Management Task Web Application

 > **Backend repository:**
 > This is the frontend project.
 The backend RESTful API for this app is available at [https://github.com/wyasana12/to-do-with-golang.git](https://github.com/wyasana12/to-do-with-golang.git)

-A modern, full-featured task management web application built with [Next.js](https://nextjs.org), TypeScript, and Tailwind CSS.
+DoListic is a modern, full-featured task management web application built with [Next.js](https://nextjs.org), TypeScript, and Tailwind CSS.
 This app allows users to create, manage, and organize their daily tasks efficiently, complete with authentication, attachments, trash management, and a responsive dashboard.

 ## Features